aryeelab/diffusion-walks/README.md

 1. "I would like to optimize this code.
 In particular I currently have two implementations that both perform the same simulation: confinement_walks_binary_morphology and vectorized_confinement. vectorized_confinement is more efficient.
 I would like you to examine and optimize first one function and then the other to see what the best performance achievable is.
 I would like timing reports for the different implementations you develop and to compare them to the original functions."

 2. "Update the README with details on the new optimized functions and show how to run and time them."

+3. "I would like you to apply more aggressive optimization techniques to achieve maximum performance for the fastest diffusion simulation function"